YoavYakir/CoputationalGraphAP/README.md

-# Java HTTP Server with Agent-Topic Graph Visualization
+# Java HTTP Server with Computational Graph Visualization

 ## Project Overview

-This project implements a Java-based HTTP server that allows users to upload configurations for agents and the topics they subscribe to and publish.
-The server provides a graphical interface that visualizes the relationships between agents and topics, representing them with different shapes.
-Additionally, the server supports publishing messages to topics, where agents subscribed to those topics can receive the messages, perform calculations, and publish results to their subscribed topics.
+This project implements a Java-based HTTP server that allows users to upload configurations for agents and the topics they subscribe to and allowed to publish to.
+The server provides a GUI that visualizes the relationships between agents and topics, representing them with different shapes.
+Additionally, the application supports publishing messages to topics, where agents subscribed to those topics can receive the messages, perform calculations, and publish results to their subscribed topics.
+Once the desired agent-topic calculation was completed, it is possible to download the results into a csv file.

 ## Features